 Depending on the length of rod that you choose, this fly rod has great overall line control, especially on the longer lengths.

 This rod has remarkably fast action, which makes it a great choice for smaller streams, rivers, and even small lakes.

 One of the areas where this rod really shines is in the overall quality of the construction.
-The rod itself is made from a lightweight graphite material that not only resists breakage, but is also very easy to handle.
-The stripping guides are ceramic, and the snake guides are chrome, which allow for smooth gliding when casting overall.
+The rod itself is made from a lightweight graphite material that not only resists breakage but is also very easy to handle.
+The stripping guides are ceramic, and the snake guides are chrome, which allows for smooth gliding when casting overall.

 The overall lengths of these fly rods depend on the weight purchased and vary between eight and nine and a half feet.
 For the most part, however, the length is a good choice for a general fly fishing rod, offering a wide range of fishing adventures.

 If you’re looking for a fantastic general fly rod that is a great choice for both a beginner and an expert angler, this one from the Tailwater Outfitters is hard to beat.
 It’s easy to use, lightweight, and solidly constructed.

 - Great length for a wide range of uses